Raynos/http-framework/README.md

 ## [Modules][20]

+Check out the [modules folder](modules) for an example of small modules you can combine to build your own custom "framework"

 See the [`package.json`][19] dependencies hash for an example of many small modules used in the examples folder of this project.